mslinn/quill-cache/README.md

     trait into the DAO to provide this behavior.
     This type of cache is useful when there is enough memory to hold all instances of the case class.
   * [SoftCache](http://github.com/mslinn/scalacourses-utils/latest/api/com/micronautics/cache/SoftCache.html),
-     which contains "soft" values that might expire or get bumped if memory fills up.
+     which contains "soft" values that might expire by timing out or might get bumped if memory fills up.
      Mix the [SoftCacheLike](http://github.com/mslinn/cached-persistence/latest/api/#model.persistence.SoftCacheLike)
      trait into the DAO to provide this behavior.
      DAOs that mix in `SoftCacheLike` do not assume that all instances of the case class can fit into memory.